-Notes to Condensed Consolidated Interim Financial Statements (Unaudited - Expressed in Canadian dollars) For the three months ended March 31, 2018
+Notes to Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2018 (Unaudited - Expressed in Canadian dollars)

 3. SIGNIFICANT ACCOUNTING POLICIES

 The accounting policies applied by the Company in these condensed consolidated interim financial statements are the same as those applied by the Company as at and for the year ended December 31, 2017.